The Science Center's exhibits don't always come to life after hours, but during Kids Night at the Museum the building will be full of energy!

 Youth ages 5 to 12 years old are invited to explore exhibits, experience enhanced programming, and enjoy dinner and a film in age-appropriate small groups to adhere to social distancing guidelines.
 Caregivers can enjoy a stress and child-free evening on the town while children have an entertaining experience of their own exploring the wonders of everything the Science Center has to offer.

-Program Begins – throughout the night, children will explore exhibits, experience enhanced winter-infused programming exploring "cool science," and enjoy dinner* and a film.
+Program Begins – throughout the night, children will explore exhibits, experience enhanced science programming, and enjoy dinner* and a film.
 They will also participate in hands-on activities, and see an interactive live science show.

 *Schedule is tentative and subject to changes.